 The federal Americans with Disabilities Act (ADA) necessitates certain businesses make accommodations for people with disabilities.
 This anti-discrimination law, passed in 1990, protects the rights of customers with disabilities and ensures they are treated equally.
-Additionally, ADA also requires businesses to maintain an accessible website.
-All “places of public accommodation” are required by law to remove any “access barriers” that would inhibit a person with disabilities from accessing the business’ goods or services.
+Additionally, the ADA also requires businesses to maintain an accessible website.
+All “places of public accommodation” are required by law to remove any “access barriers” that would inhibit a person with disabilities from accessing the business’s goods or services.

 What this means for your business is that even if it has no physical location at all – your website should be accessible.
 If people without disabilities can use a website, then it would be an act of discrimination to have barriers in place that prevent people with disabilities from using it.

 Not only should your site be accessible to all potential clients on a laptop or desktop, but also on tablets and mobile phones if you provide that service.
 Simply put, ADA compliance is assuring your website falls within a set of prescribed accessibility standards.